codelamb/modest/README.md

-# modest is a theme for Hugo static site generator
+# modest
+Modest is a theme for Hugo static site generator.
 It is built with CSS grid and a little bit vanilla Javascript.
 ## Design approaches
 - Progressive enhancement.
 This theme works well enough with javascript turned off.
 - Content first.